yonghoson/yonghoson.github.io/_posts/2021-06-10-Real-time-Pedestrian-Detection.md

 ```

 # Pre-process Images
-First we convert the image into grayscale, then we equalizing the image so that we can standardize the lighting in the image.
+First we convert the image into grayscale, then we equalizing the image to standardize the lighting in the image.
 Lastly we normalizing the values in range between 0 to 1 instead to having values 0 to 255.

 ```python
 def grayscale(img):